-Using tofu instead of egg, this simple “no egg” fried rice with prawns is the perfect Friday night fakeaway.
-It’s bursting with flavour, so much healthier than one from the Chinese takeaway and is ready in under 20 minutes!
+This Simple Fried Rice Without Eggs is the perfect Friday night fakeaway.
+It’s bursting with flavour & so much healthier than one from the Chinese takeaway!
+Ready to serve in just 20 minutes!

-My daughter is always eyeing up our Chinese takeaway asking to try some, but with a strong peanut and egg allergy I have always said no as I am worried about the cross contamination and lack of allergy information available.
+My daughter is always eyeing up our Chinese takeaway asking to try some, but with a strong peanut and egg allergy I have always said no as I am worried about the cross contamination.

-So I came up with this recipe for "No Egg" Fried Rice With Prawn, which she absolutely loved and said that she cannot wait to try some more Chinese food like these salt & pepper chips.
+So I came up with this recipe for simple fried rice without eggs.
+She absolutely loved it and said that she could not wait to try some more Chinese food like these salt & pepper chips.
 (I better get back in that kitchen…).

 If you like Indian takeaway food too you will love this Keema Rice recipe that I created too!